athulskrish/kstudents_flutter/documentation.md

 And then try to view it from the "Saved" tab
 The app will correctly load the file from the local storage instead of trying to download it as a URL The error "Loading PDF: Dio Exception[unknown]: null" and "No host specified in the URI" should now be resolved, as the app can properly distinguish between remote URLs and local file paths.

+---

+## Implemented: Home Screen Enhancements (Featured Content)

+### Overview
+- Enhanced the home screen by adding a featured exams section.
+- Integrated with existing featured content sections (jobs, events, news).
+- Created a unified approach for displaying featured content from the backend.

+### Details
+- **Flutter Implementation**:
+  - Added `getFeaturedExams()` method to `ApiService` to fetch exams marked as featured.
+  - Updated `HomeScreen` with a new `_featuredExams` list and loading state.
+  - Created a `_buildFeaturedExamsSection()` method to display featured exams.
+  - Added navigation to exam details when a user taps on an exam.
+  - Ensured consistent UI across all featured content sections.

+- **Backend Requirements** (to be implemented):
+  - Add `show_on_home` boolean field to the Exam model.
+  - Update admin forms and templates to include this field.
+  - Create a `/api/featured-exams/` endpoint to return exams marked as featured.

+### Benefits
+- Users can now see important exams directly on the home screen.
+- Consistent UI for all featured content (jobs, events, news, exams).
+- Better user experience with quick access to important information.
+- Administrators can control which content appears on the home screen.

+### Next Steps
+- Implement the backend changes required for the featured exams functionality.
+- Test the integration between the Flutter app and the backend.
+- Consider adding more featured content types in the future.